Schedule a free consultation and assessment of your child's readiness for AoPS Academy.Click here to schedule

 AoPS Academy is accredited by the Western Association of Schools and Colleges.

-USAMO WinnersFor the past decade, most of the winners of the USA Mathematical Olympiad have been AoPS students.
-The twelve 2015 USA Mathematical Olympiad winners shown at right collectively took over 80 classes at the Art of Problem Solving Online School, and the students on the United States teams that won the International Mathematical Olympiad in 2015, 2016, and 2018 collectively took over 110 classes with us.
+USAMO WinnersFor the past decade and a half, most of the winners of the USA Mathematical Olympiad have been AoPS students.
+The twelve 2019 USA Mathematical Olympiad winners shown at right collectively took over 110 classes at the Art of Problem Solving Online School.
+The students on the the United States teams that won the International Mathematical Olympiad in 2015, 2016, and 2018 also collectively took over 110 classes with us.
 Photo is courtesy of the Mathematical Association of America, distributed under a CC license.

 Melody GuanMelody earned the prestigious International Physics Olympiad Bronze medal, International Chemistry Olympiad Silver medal, and the International Biology Olympiad Gold medal, all while representing Canada.
 She is also a two-time winner of the Math Prize for Girls Olympiad Bronze medal and was invited to the Canadian International Math Olympiad Training Camp in 2012.
 Melody graduated from Harvard University in 2016 with a B.A. in Honors Chemistry and Physics as well as an M.A. in Statistics.
 She maintained an overall GPA of 4.0 while pursuing both degrees.
 While at Harvard, Melody pursued opportunities as a Proprietary Trading Intern for D.E.
 Shaw & Co. and as a member of the Douglas Melton Laboratory developing assays to quantify insulin production by stem-cells.
 Following graduation, Melody joined the Google Brain research team as a deep learning resident.